-Merrillville, IN-based NiSource Inc. said last week it expects to save about $530 million in operating and capital costs and make new efficiency gains and operating improvements over the 10-year term of a new outsourcing and business transformation agreement with IBM.
+Merrillville, IN-based NiSource Inc. announced Tuesday that it expects to save about $530 million in operating and capital costs and make new efficiency gains and operating improvements over the 10-year term of a new outsourcing and business transformation agreement with IBM.
 The outsourcing contract is valued at about $1.6 billion.

 As part of a proposed business transformation, about 572 NiSource employees are expected to become employees of IBM or its subcontractors and another 445 NiSource positions will be eliminated by Dec.
 31, 2006 as work is moved to IBM.
 The computer giant will begin service delivery on July 1.